DISCOVER THE UNEXPECTED

 Remember to pack light and only bring the essentials, and always prioritize function over fashion.
 With the right gear and a positive mindset, you can conquer Mount Kilimanjaro and make unforgettable memories that will last a lifetime.

-See our gallery of successful conquerors of Mt.
+See our videos of successful conquerors of Mt.
 Kilimanjaro Summit and get ideas on their gears and clothing